Trung Nguyên Legend Café

 Trung Nguyên Legend Café is a chain of coffee shops, based in Vietnam.
 It has four factories and approximately 110 cafes, as of 2025.

 Description

 The menu includes Vietnamese coffee drinks and European espresso drinks.
 Phin coffee is made with civet coffee, condensed milk, and egg coffee.

 History and locations

 There are approximately 110 cafes globally, as of 2025.

 Asia

-There are three cafes in Shanghai.
+There were three cafes in Shanghai in 2025.